Pola-R-CHP

 Numb or tingling hands or feet (peripheral neuropathy)

 This treatment may affect the nerves.
-This can cause numb, tingling or painful hands or feet.
-You may find it hard to fasten buttons or do other fiddly tasks.
+This can cause numbness, tingling or pain in your hands or feet.
+You may find it hard to do fiddly tasks such as fastening buttons or typing shoelaces.
 You may notice walking or balance problems.

-Tell your doctor if you have these symptoms.
+Tell your doctor, nurse or pharmacist if you have these symptoms.
 They sometimes need to lower the dose of the polatuzumab vedotin.
-The symptoms usually improve slowly after treatment finishes.
-But for some people, they may never go away.
-Talk to your doctor if you are worried about this.
+The symptoms usually improve slowly after treatment ends.
+But for some people, they continue and are a long-term side effect of treatment.

 Feeling sick